serge-sans-paille/pythran-stories/content/2016-04-18-aliasing-improved.rst

     >>> from pythran import passmanager
     >>> pm = passmanager.PassManager('demo')

-Here we basically inject the ``aliases`` namespace into current namespace for convenience, then create an instance of the object in charge of applying passes and gathering analysis results.
+Here, we basically inject the ``aliases`` namespace into current namespace for convenience, then create an instance of the object in charge of applying passes and gathering analysis results.